Quick Start Alexa Skills Kit Command Line Interface (ASK CLI)

 ask deploy [--no-wait]: Using this command inside the skill project directory will deploy your skill to your developer account.
 If you have your AWS credentials set up and skill configured to use AWS Lambda, this command will automatically deploy your code as well,.
 For more information, see deploy command.

 ask clone [<-s|--skill-id <skill Id>]: Use this command to create a local skill project directory from the

 development stage of an existing skill.
 This command will download the entirety of your skill, including the skill manifest, interaction model, and skill code (if your skill uses AWS Lambda).
 After cloning, you can make changes locally then deploy them easily using the

 ask deploy command.
 For more information, see clone command.

 ask deploy command automatically enables your deployed skill, so you can immediately start testing it on your device or using the

 ask simulate command.
-You can also use the service simulator on the developer portal.
+You can also use the Alexa Simulator on the Test page of the developer console.